rfc-st/humble/README.md

 :heavy_check_mark: 85 [checks](#checks-deprecated-headersprotocols-and-insecure-values) of deprecated HTTP response headers/protocols or with insecure/wrong values.<br />
 :heavy_check_mark: Browser compatibility check for enabled security headers.<br />
 :heavy_check_mark: Two types of analysis: brief and detailed, along with HTTP response headers.<br />
-:heavy_check_mark: Export of analysis to HTML5, PDF 1.4 and TXT.<br />
+:heavy_check_mark: Export of analysis to HTML5, PDF 1.4, TXT and JSON.<br />
 :heavy_check_mark: The analysis includes dozens of references, official documentation and technical articles.<br />
 :heavy_check_mark: i10n: analysis results in English or Spanish.<br />
 :heavy_check_mark: Saves each analysis, showing (at the end) the improvements or deficiencies in relation to the last one.<br />